Alcon Entertainment: Alcon Television Group

+Alcon Interactive Group

 Music

 In 2014, Alcon partnered with Sleeping Giant Media to form ASG Music Group.
 ASG is a full service music company and record label.
 In 2017, ASG released the Blade Runner 2049 soundtrack, produced by Grammy nominated producer Michael Hodges, Kayla Morrison and Ashley Culp, with Epic Records.
-The Album reached No. 1 on the Billboard Soundtrack Sales Charts.
+The album reached No. 1 on the Billboard Soundtrack Sales Charts.